lac-dcc/honey-potion/docs/README.md

 Contains the logo of Honey-Potion and other images used for documentation

 ## Benchmarks
-Contains tools and examples for transforming C code into runnable EBPf programs.
+Contains tools and examples for transforming C code into runnable eBPF programs.
 Divided into 3 folders:
 ### programs
 Contains examples of C code that can be viewed as our "target" when using honey with an elixir project.
 ### libs
-Contains the libraries for EBPf
+Contains the libraries for eBPf
 ### tools
-Contains the tools for EBPf
+Contains the tools for eBPf

 ## Lib/Honey
 This is where the code for Honey-Potion resides.
 In other words, this is what does the process of turning an elixir code into a C counterpart.

 ### c_libraries
-Contains elixir versions of EBPf, linux and C libraries that can be useful for honey potion>
+Contains elixir versions of eBPf, linux and C libraries that can be useful for honey potion>

 ## Priv
 Contains code that has to be persisted in the HEX